William Dargue A History of BIRMINGHAM Places & Placenames from A to Y

 When the University's science and engineering departments moved to Edgbaston after 1909 the Medical School remained in the old Mason Science College.
 After the First World War plans were drawn up to expands hospital provision for Birmingham.
 The General Hospital and Queen's Hospital amalgamated in 1926 and a new hospital in Edgbaston was planned to be built adjacent to a new Medical School building.
 This was opened in 1939 by King George VI & Queen Elizabeth and named after the latter.

 Work on a new hospital building began in 2006 west of the site to replace much of the current buildings as well as Selly Oak Hospital.
-The first patients are due to be treated here in 2010.
+The new hospital opened to patients in 2010

 Another notable Edgbaston foundation also started life elsewhere.
 The Guild of the Holy Cross founded in 1392 effectively became King Edward's School as a result of the dissolution of the chantries in 1545.
 (See Birmingham.)